 Fill up on a heaping basket of wings, or share and pair with some of the restaurant's signature sides.
 In addition to the standard pub fare of tater tots, onion rings, and cheese curds, the menu also boasts such delicacies as duck wontons, deep-fried green beans, and gooey/crunchy Spam bites (you read that right).

-Pro tip: Order a side of tater tots and ask for them to be tossed in your favorite wing sauce....
+Tip: Order a side of tater tots and ask for them to be tossed in your favorite wing sauce.
 You're welcome.

-The pub also features an impressive beer and liquor selection, and its proximity to many of Minneapolis' best entertainment and cultural venues like...
-Target Field, the Guthrie Theater and First Avenue make it a great place to ramp up or wind down an epic evening.
+The pub also features an impressive beer and liquor selection, and its proximity to many of Minneapolis' best entertainment and cultural venues such as Target Field, the Guthrie Theater, and First Avenue make it a great place to ramp up or wind down an epic evening.

 Opened in 1906, the Monte Carlo is one of the oldest eateries in Minneapolis.
 The menu features a ton of seafood, so it's interesting this spot would also have some of the best wings in the city.
-Like the Rabbit Hole, the chicken at the Monte Carlo is tossed and fried with a rich mix of Asian spices.
-They're straight-up dry rub wings, so no sauce here, but with interesting flavors like cinnamon and orange, you don't really miss it.
+The chicken at the Monte Carlo is tossed and fried with a rich mix of Asian spices.
+They're straight-up dry rub wings, so no sauce here, but with interesting flavors such as cinnamon and orange, you don't really miss it.
 Just don't ask for ranch dressing with your wings.
 You won't get it.

 In addition to the full food menu, the restaurant has a lengthy wine and cocktail list, as well as a host of adult malts and floats that are perfect for dessert.
 If you're feeling a bit nostalgic, try the Dreamsicle Float.
 The drink is made with orange soda and vanilla ice cream that will take you back to those summer afternoons, sitting on a curb eating a frozen treat from the ice cream truck.
 It's capped off with a splash of vodka, just in case you needed a reminder you're an adult now.